 Options can minimise the risk of a market speculation

-As with all other tradable financial securities, options can be used to speculate on the market.
+As with all other tradable financial securities in Ireland, options can be used to speculate on the market.
 The price of a call option will increase if the price of its underlying security increases.
 Conversely, the price of a put option will increase if the underlying security decreases.

 Each player — the buyer and a seller — is betting on the opposite occurring.